Anxiety, Overthinking? Meet Byron Katie’s Four Questions and a Better Way to Live

 Our brains are like toddlers with glitter — they love making a mess.

-That’s why, as a Florida-based Licensed Mental Health Counselor, I love using cognitive behavioral therapy (CBT) to help clients clean up the chaos of irrational thinking.
+That’s why, as a therapist in Tampa, I love using cognitive behavioral therapy (CBT) to help clients clean up the chaos of irrational thinking.

-But sometimes, even CBT needs a sidekick.
-That’s where Byron Katie’s Loving What Is (2002) and her deceptively simple Four Questions come in:
+Byron Katie’s Loving What Is (2002) and her Four Questions are powerful:

 The Turnaround: Where the Real Mind-Bending Magic Happens